mirmuqeet/fake-news-classifier-lstm/README.md

-**# Fake News Classifier Using LSTM**
+# Fake News Classifier Using LSTM

-This repository contains an implementation of a fake news classifier using an LSTM neural network.

-**## Dataset**

-The model is trained on the dataset from the [Kaggle Fake News Challenge](https://www.kaggle.com/c/fake-news/data#) and can predict whether a given news article is real or fake.
+This project involves building a Fake News Classifier using LSTM (Long Short-Term Memory) networks.
+The classifier is trained on a dataset of news articles to predict whether a news article is fake or real.

-**## Installation**

-To run the project, you need to have Python installed along with the required libraries.

-**Natural Language Processing (NLP) Steps**

-Text Cleaning and Tokenization:

-Remove non-alphabetic characters to retain only letters.
+## Dataset

+The dataset used for this project is sourced from the [Kaggle Fake News Competition](https://www.kaggle.com/c/fake-news/data).
+It contains news articles labeled as real or fake.

+## Project Structure

+- `Fake_News_Classifier_LSTM.ipynb`: Jupyter notebook containing the implementation of the LSTM model.
+- `Bidirectional LSTM RNN.ipynb`: Python script implementing the Bidirectional LSTM model.
+- `train.csv`: The dataset used for training the models.
+- `README.md`: Project documentation.

+## Requirements

+- Python 3.x
+- pandas
+- numpy
+- tensorflow
+- sklearn
+- nltk

+## Installation

+Install the required libraries using pip:

+**Usage**

+**LSTM Model**

+To train and evaluate the LSTM model, run the Jupyter notebook Fake_News_Classifier_LSTM.ipynb.

+**Bidirectional LSTM Model**

+To train and evaluate the Bidirectional LSTM model, run the Python script Bidirectional LSTM RNN.ipynb

+**NLP Preprocessing**

+The preprocessing involves:

+Removing non-alphabetical characters
-Convert text to lowercase to ensure uniformity.
+Converting text to lowercase
-Split text into words (tokens).

-**Removing Stop Words:**

-Use NLTK's stopwords list to remove common English words that do not contribute to the meaning (e.g., 'the', 'is', 'in').

-**Stemming:**

-Apply Porter Stemming to reduce words to their base or root form (e.g., 'running' to 'run').

-**One-Hot Encoding:**

-Convert each word to a unique integer using the one_hot method.

-**Padding Sequences:**

-Ensure all sequences (titles) have the same length by padding shorter sequences with zeros.

-**Model Architecture**

-The model architecture includes an embedding layer, an LSTM layer, and dropout layers for regularization.
+Removing stopwords
+Stemming words using the Porter Stemmer

+**Performance Metrics**

+The performance of the models is evaluated using:

+**Confusion Matrix**

+Accuracy Score
+Classification Report (Precision, Recall, F1-Score)

 **Results**

-Accuracy: 90%
-Precision: 0.89 for fake news, 0.91 for real news
-Recall: 0.89 for fake news, 0.92 for real news
-F1-Score: 0.89 for fake news, 0.92 for real news
+The LSTM model achieved an accuracy of 90% on the test set.
+The Bidirectional LSTM model's performance can be evaluated similarly.